 - Strangely, no dual-SIM option for international business travelers

-The BlackBerry KeyOne has an air of sophistication to it, even as it blends the old and the new technology.
+The BlackBerry KeyOne has an air of sophistication, even as it blends the old and the new technology.
 It looks like a productivity tool carried by the workforce elite.

 Its screen-and-keyboard combo is outlined in a silver anodized aluminum frame and backed by a black, soft grip textured rear cover.
 This stylish, two-toned look is has real character.

-No, the rubberized back isn’t really leather, but it gives off that impression.
-The anodized aluminum frame is scratch-resistant and stood up to some completely on purpose minor abuse.
+No, the rubberized back isn’t really leather, but it gives that impression.
+The aluminum frame is scratch-resistant and stood up to our minor testing abuse.
+Not everyone has had such luck, with a few people reporting that the screen pops out rather easily with a little bend.

 The most clever thing about this new BlackBerry design is that it hides the fingerprint sensor inside the small space bar at the bottom of the phone.
 It’s an odd shape for a biometric scanner.